squid-cache/squid-cache.github.io/docs/Features/ForwardRework.md

 ---
-categories: ReviewMe
+categories: WantedFeature
-published: false
 ---
-# Overview
+# Reworking the forwarding chain

 Currently there is confusion within squid between protocols that we can have in a request:

 - FTP
 - HTTP
 - HTTPS
 - WAIS
 - URN
 - GOPHER
 - CACHEOBJ

 And protocols we have a server implementation of:

 - HTTPS
 - HTTP
 - ICP
 - HTCP

 And protocols we have a client implementation of:

 - HTTP
 - HTTPS
 - URN
 - GOPHER
 - FTP

 Theres a [patch](https://bugs.squid-cache.org/show_bug.cgi?id=1763) to break out the server implementations - HTTPS, HTTP, ICP, HTCP.
 This